Akbar1437/authorization_jwt/README.md

 # authorization_jwt

+This is a repository for creating a JWT authentication flow using TypeScript, Express.js and TypeORM.

 ## installation

 Before you start you need to clone the itn repository and run itn core services on your local machine.